celikatakan/celikatakan/README.md

 <h3>📫 Get in Touch:</h3>
 <p>You can reach me via email: <strong>atakan335@gmail.com</strong></p>
-<p>Feel free to check out my repositories and projects, and don't hesitate to connect with me!</p>

 <h3>Let's build something amazing together! 🚀</h3>
 <h3><em>Thank you for taking the time to check out my profile!</em> 😊</h3>